FILM SOUND: Ideas, research and reflections on film, sound and cinema listening

 [6.]
 Encounters with Noise in the Dark: Personal reflections | images and text | 2016-2020

 Time is a measurement of change.
-Our attention is the cache value of our time, our curiosity, our love - the faculty that joins us to the world.
-To be open and receptive, to really look and listen, is to entertain the possibility of change; that we might challenge, and thus ultimately transcend, our narrow conception of ourselves and the world around us.
+Attention, the cache value of our time - our curiosity, our love, the faculty that joins us to the world.
+To be open, receptive, to really look and listen, is to entertain the possibility of change; that one might challenge, transcend, a narrow conception of self-other-world.

-Film is a time-based audiovisual medium.
-It solicits our attention.
-We are invited to look and listen, see and hear.
-Deep Listening is a practice of expanding our focal and global attention.
-Film as a container of time cultivates the practice of deep, attentive listening.
+Film, a time-based audiovisual medium soliciting attention.
+The audience is invited to look, to listen, see and hear.
+Deep Listening is a practice of expanding our attention.
+Film - a container of time - cultivates the practice of deep, attentive listening.

-Modern film technology captures a familiar sense of everyday reality - everything seems to “be there”.
+Modern film technology captures a familiar sense of everyday reality, everything seems to be there.
 Words are heard when an actor opens their mouth; the sound of a door closing makes sense when someone leaves the room.
-But film also transcends familiar sense experience, permitting the reassociation of images and sounds through an exploration of time (audio/visual montage) and space (onscreen/offscreen cinematography).
-Here the medium captures a quality closer to the expressive and ambiguous character of dreams, memory, the internal landscape of the mind.
-A technique unique to audiovisual filmmaking, the reassociation of images and sounds activates spectatorship.

-The cinema is a cocoon.
-Isolated from the distractions of the outside world, the cinema is designed to cultivate an atmosphere of concentration and attentional focus towards an immersive experience of light and sound.
-The cinema is a focus space for film performance.
-It gathers together the active participation of its audience in a unique state of “mass intimacy”.
-The cinema par excellence provides the optimal conditions for the public performance of film.
-It is the site for our shared horizon of meaning.
+Isolated from the distractions of the outside world, the cinema is a cocoon.
+A space designed to create an atmosphere of concentration and attentional focus.
+The cinema is a focus space for an immersive sensory experience.
+It gathers together the active participation of its audience in a unique state of “mass intimacy”- the optimal conditions for public performance, site for our shared horizon of meaning.